HL7/cql/input/pages/02-authorsguide.md

 As noted in the <<Quantities>> section, UCUM time-period units can be used to express definite-duration quantities.
 However, definite-duration time-period units above days (and weeks) cannot appear in date and time arithmetic calculations.
 See the <<Date and Time Arithmetic>> section for more detailed discussion.

-For a detailed discussion of calendar calculation semantics, refer to link:15-h-timeintervalcalculations.html[Appendix H – Time Interval Calculation Examples].
+For a detailed discussion of calendar calculation semantics, refer to [Appendix H – Time Interval Calculation Examples](15-h-timeintervalcalculations.html).

 For comparisons involving time durations (where no anchor to a calendar is available), the duration of a year is considered to be 365 days, and the duration of a month is considered to be 30 days.
 Duration calculations involving weeks consider a week as equivalent to 7 days.